DISCOVER THE FUTURE OF WOMEN’S WELLBEING:

 It is performed in the consulting room under anaesthesia by injections in the vulvar area, labia majora or mons pubis.

 INDICATIONS: vaginal dryness, pain with intercourse, vaginal atrophy, atrophic lichen sclerosus, genital rejuvenation, labia majora enlargement, vulvar harmonisation.

-Carboxytherapy consists of administering carbon dioxide (CO2) through superficial punctures of the skin and mucosa.
+Carboxytherapy involves administering carbon dioxide (CO2) through superficial punctures of the skin and mucosa.
 In the vagina and vulva, it has a vasodilatory effect, which facilitates the supply of oxygen and nutrients to the cells from the blood, promoting tissue remodelling and repair.

 It is performed on an outpatient basis, with local anaesthesia to reduce the impact of the punctures, in 6 to 12 sessions.
 It is used as a sole or complementary treatment to other techniques.

 INDICATIONS: vulvar and vaginal dryness, Menopausal Genitourinary Syndrome, atrophic lichen sclerosus, urinary incontinence, treatment of episiotomy scars or postpartum tears.
-It is also used to improve the appearance of the skin and smoothness of the labia majora, and lipolysis of the mons pubis.
+It is also used to improve the appearance of the skin, smoothness of the labia majora, and lipolysis of the mons pubis.

 These are different surgical procedures that seek to restore the natural anatomy and harmony of the genitals.